Alaska Labor Laws Guide

 So, what does at-will employment mean?

-Apart from the discriminatory reasons we have just mentioned, employers can terminate their employees' work engagement anytime, for any reason, or for no reason at all.
-Neither notice nor cause has to exist for the legal way to terminate someone's employment.
+Apart from the discriminatory reasons we have just mentioned, employers can terminate their employees’ work engagement at any time, for any reason, or for no reason at all.
+Neither notice nor cause is required for the legal termination of someone’s employment.

-The “employment-at-will” doctrine goes both ways, so employees are free to leave the position for any or no reason without suffering any negative consequences.
+The “employment-at-will” doctrine applies to both parties, so employees are free to leave their position for any reason or no reason without facing any negative consequences.

-However, employers cannot fire workers in Alaska if the following reasons are involved:
+However, employers cannot fire workers in Alaska for the following reasons:

 - Military service leave,